 Sitting on the borders of Israel, Jordan and Palestine, the Dead Sea’s banks are more than 1,400 feet below sea level.
 The lake is known for having a salt content almost 10 times higher than the ocean!
 In fact, the name ‘Dead Sea’ comes from this high level of salinity, which has made for a harsh environment for plants and animals.
 Fortunately for us humans, this also makes it incredibly easy to float in the water.
 This might be why the Dead Sea is considered one of the world’s first health resorts!
 Catch your fancy?
 Israel’s two national languages are Hebrew and Arabic – you can learn both with Fluent City.

 7. Neuschwanstein Castle, Bavaria, Germany

-Commissioned in 1869 by Ludwig II king of Bavaria, this castle has featured in many movies, and was even the inspiration for the castle in Disney’s Sleeping Beauty!
+Commissioned in 1869 by Ludwig II, King of Bavaria, this castle has been featured in many movies, and was even the inspiration for the castle in Disney’s Sleeping Beauty!
 Designed to look like something from the Middle Ages, with its iconic white turrets, it’s easy to see why many refer to Neuschwanstein as the ‘Fairytale Castle’.